Motorola BPR40D

 • Is the Motorola BPR40D discontinued?

-• What is the best replacement for the Motorola BPR40D?
+• What is the best upgrade from the Motorola BPR40D?

-The best replacement for the Motorola BPR40D is the Motorola BPR50dX — the direct successor with current digital and analog operation and an updated feature set.
+If you want the newest Mag One feature set, step up to the Motorola BPR50dX — current digital and analog operation with an updated feature set.
 Browse more options in our business two-way radios collection.

-• Was the Motorola BPR40D analog or digital?
+• Is the Motorola BPR40D analog or digital?

-The Motorola BPR40D was dual-mode — it supported both analog and digital (DMR II) operation, with 16 channels and 4W UHF / 5W VHF power.
-That same dual-mode flexibility continues in the Motorola BPR50dX.
+The Motorola BPR40D is dual-mode — it supports both analog and digital (DMR II) operation, with 16 channels and 4W UHF / 5W VHF power.
+That same dual-mode flexibility also powers the Motorola BPR50dX.

 • Can I still get support and accessories for the Motorola BPR40D?